gonium/SightProxy/README.md

 I have only tested this in a multi-dongle configuration, it may work with just a single dongle but I thought two was more likely to succeed.

+Running this inside a virtual machine you may find that your host machine messes with the bluetooth adapater making it non-discoverable etc.

 ### To do:

 Currently this is a proof of concept only.